OpenTTD/eints/docs/manual/strings.rst

   differently.
 NewGRFs allow to provide several text-parts for a string (one for each case).

-Only the NewGRF author needs to know these things in detail.
-For everybody else, the above list is just to get you familiar by some concepts that will be needed when explaining strings (in a language).
+Only the author of the code needs to know these things in detail.
+For everybody else, the above list is just to get you familiar with some concepts that will be needed when explaining strings (in a language).

 Strings